 But while your professional will be a great source of comfort during this difficult time, it might be helpful to reach out to other birth parents as well.
 The experience of placing a child for adoption is wholly unique, and it can be a relief to talk someone who’s walked around in your shoes.
 There are a number of birth parent support groups and forums that you can reach out to, or you might be satisfied just by reading their stories on social media.
 And don’t forget, your friends and family are here for you, too.

 As you learn how to cope with putting your baby up for adoption, you’ll probably feel like you’re on an exhausting emotional roller coaster.
 One minute you’re hit by feelings of grief, and the next you’re feeling relieved and confident about your adoption decision.
-Bouncing back and forth between the two is normal, and it doesn’t make you a bad person or a bad mother.
+Bouncing back and forth between the two is normal, and both feelings are perfectly OK.
 Feelings of grief and loss come in waves.
 It’s normal to feel like you’ve moved on, only to be hit by those same feelings months or even years later.
 The most important thing to know that this is very common and normal.

 If you can, carve out some space and time to focus on yourself.
 The feelings of placing a child for adoption are no joke, so it’s okay to take some time to pamper yourself and do what you love.
 Put some extra work into your hobbies, find a new one, or reconnect with the people you care about.
-Whatever you decide to do, find something that makes you feel like your old self.
+Whatever you decide to do, find something that makes you feel like your old self — or, better yet, like an even better, stronger, new version of yourself!

 If you’ve placed your baby for adoption, you may feel like it’s impossible to move past feelings of grief and loss or to fully cope with “giving a baby up” for adoption.
 After all, adoption is a decision that will affect you for the rest of your life.
 Realize that reaching acceptance for your adoption decision is a lifelong process.
 There is no set time limit to “get over” what you’re feeling, and you’re not in a race to feel better.